abyoussef/MonteCarlo/README.md

-# MonteCarlo
+# Simulation of Dyson brownian motion and Wigner’s semicircle law.
 Course Project on Monte Carlo (MAP564)

-Project: Simulation of Dyson brownian motion and Wigner’s semicircle law.